Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

 These metrics suggest that the model is performing reasonably well.
 It correctly classifies around 81.5% of the test cases.
 The recall and precision values are both above 0.8, indicating a good balance between identifying positive cases and not over-predicting them.

 ### Is the Model “Good”?
 While the results are promising for a baseline, calling the model “good” depends on the context and the performance expectations for the given task.
 An accuracy of around 81% might be considered solid, especially if the baseline or naive methods perform significantly worse.
 However, there is likely room for improvement.
-Potential next steps include trying more complex models, adding more predictive features, performing feature engineering, or tuning hyperparameters.

 In summary, the model offers a strong starting point with clear room for future refinements.